 Ndulu holds a degree in education and certification for ministry.

 WAYS TO SUPPORT

-Ndulu by making a financial donation using your credit or debit card.
+Ndulu by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens